anza-xyz/solana-web3.js/packages/compat/README.md

 # @solana/compat

-This package contains utilities for converting from legacy web3js classes to the new data structures.
+This package contains utilities for converting from legacy web3js classes to the new data structures in Kit.
 It can be used standalone, but it is also exported as part of Kit [`@solana/kit`](https://github.com/anza-xyz/kit/tree/main/packages/kit).

 ## Functions